jmateusms/moviepoll-bot/README.md

 - Your `OWNER_ID` can be found by:
   - Creating an environment variable `OWNER_NAME`, which is your first name, as in Telegram.
   - Running `get_user_id.py` and sending the command `/userid` to your bot.
+- You can also set a `DATABASE_URL` to use a SQL database as bot memory.
+- If you host your instance at a service like Heroku, you can set `APP_URL`.

 ### Dependencies